Bharat-Jambhulkar/ATM-Transaction-Study/README.md

 Update: The "find.marginal" function was completed to get the best fit marginal from the constrained space.

 Added T_to_refill.R to get the number of transactions till the next refill is needed.
-Next is to find hours between the refills.
+Next, find the hours between the refills.

+Updated code to find the hours required to refill the machine.

+Next, I have two targets: 1) Create a good report of this study.
+2) Write clean code where all functions will be in one place and then the analysis part.